Logotipo

 How Long Until You Can Upgrade to Better Cards?

-This varies, but expect 12-18 months of responsible use before qualifying for premium cards.
-I went from fair credit cards to the Chase Sapphire Preferred in 14 months.
+Expect 12-18 months of responsible use before qualifying for premium cards.
+The typical progression from fair credit to Chase Sapphire Preferred eligibility takes around 14-18 months.

 Timeline for most people: